periodic/AdventOfCode2020/Day11/README.md

 Let's try using ST!
 We should be able to use unboxed mutable arrays to greatly reduce the work.
 This turned out to be a huge pain, mostly due to the way that the ST monad works with its existential qualifier.
 I spent at least half an hour just trying to figure out why `Grid . runSTUArray $ op` didn't work only to discover later that `Grid (runSTUArray op)` does work.
 It seems to lose it's existential qualifier in the former case.

-Ultimately, I dot the ST version running and it's much faster, by a factor of about 10x.
+Ultimately, I got the ST version running and it's much faster, by a factor of about 10x.

 ### Final Benchmark